 Ok, so you have a great idea for a business and you want to start a business?
-What is the first and foremost thing you need to start a business?
+What is the first thing you will need to start your own business?

-The answer is very simple. it's an informal business plan that can convince you that your idea makes sense because your time, your money, and your effort are on the line.
+The answer is very simple. it's an informal business plan that can convince you that your idea makes sense to the outside world because you are investing your time, your money, and your efforts into that idea.

-To write a business plan, maybe you think you don't need a step by step guide or a template for writing a business plan.
-After all, some entrepreneurs succeed without writing a business plan.
-With great timing, solid business skills, entrepreneurial drive, and a little luck, some founders build thriving businesses without creating even an informal business plan.
+To write a business plan, maybe you think you don't need a step by step guide or a template.
+After all, some entrepreneurs achieved success without writing a business plan.
+With great timing, solid business experiences, entrepreneurial ambition, and a little luck, some founders build flourishing businesses without writing even an informal business plan.

 But the odds are greater than those entrepreneurs fail.

 Does a business plan make startup success inevitable?
 Absolutely not.
-But great planning often means the difference between success and failure.
-Where your entrepreneurial dreams are concerned, you should do everything possible to set the stage for success.
+But great business planning often creates the difference between success and failure.
+Entrepreneurs should do everything possible and tick all the boxes to set the platform for success.

 And that's why a great business plan is one that helps you succeed.